datahq/dataflows/PROCESSORS.md

 - `resources` - optional, allows to limit the printed resources, same semantics as `load` processor `resources` argument
 - `header_print` - optional, callable used to print each resource header
 - `table_print` - optional, callable used to print the table data
+- `max_cell_size` - optional, limit the maximum cell size to the given number of chars
 - `**tabulate_kwargs` - additional kwargs passed to [tabulate](https://bitbucket.org/astanin/python-tabulate), allows to customize the printed tables

 If you are running from a [Jupyter](https://jupyter.org/) notebook, add `tablefmt='html'` to render an html table: